-The Remuneration Committee considers the performance of the Executive Directors and makes recommendations to the Board on matters relating to their total remuneration and terms of service.
-As part of that process, the Remuneration Committee sets the scale and structure of the Executive Directors' remuneration package including share-based payments with due regard to best practice, corporate governance and the interests of shareholders.
+The Remuneration Committee considers the performance of the Executive Directors and makes recommendations to the Board on matters regarding their remuneration and terms of service.
+As part of that process, the Remuneration Committee sets the scale and structure of the Executive Directors' remuneration package, including share-based payments having regard to best practice, corporate governance and the interests of shareholders.
 It is also responsible for the review and management of the Group's share-based incentive scheme.

 The Remuneration Committee meets when required, but at least twice each year.
-The Committee has regard to the recommendations put forward in the QCA Code and, where appropriate, the QCA Remuneration Committee Guide and associated guidance.
-The Remuneration Committee comprises at least two independent Non-executive Directors and is chaired by a Non-executive Director, who is appointed by the Board in consultation with the two independent Non-executive Directors.
+The Committee has regard to the recommendations put forward in the QCA Code and the QCA Remuneration Committee Guide and associated guidance.
+The Remuneration Committee consists of three independent Non-executive Directors Isabel Napper (Chair), Robin Williams and Salar Farzad.

-COMPOSITION AND MEETINGS
+MEETINGS